 Tel: : 0800 092 7640 (Monday to Friday, 9am-5pm) or email email@example.com

-- Rosemary Group For women living with secondary cancer.
+- Palliative Care Group – for patients living with secondary cancer.
 Contact Big C

 Information workshop demonstrating skin care and make-up.